resthub/resthub.org/backbone-stack.rst

     new MyView({root: '#container', collection: myCollection});

-RESThub provides a default render implementation that will render your template with model or collection in the context if these properties are defined.
+Backbone.ResthubView provides a default render implementation that will render your template with model or collection in the context if these properties are defined.

 .. code-block:: javascript

-    define(['underscore', 'backbone', 'hbs!templates/my'], function(_, Backbone, myTmpl){
+    define(['underscore', 'backbone', 'hbs!templates/my'], function(_, Backbone, myTemplate){
-        var MyView = Backbone.View.extend({
+        var MyView = Backbone.ResthubView.extend({

             template: myTemplate,

             initialize: function() {
                 _.bind(this.render, this);
-                this.collection.on('reset', this.render);
+                this.collection.on('reset', this.render, this);
             }

         });